 · There are two written midterm tests; their result is the basis of the practical grade.

-· The midterms are on the 14th October and 11th November at 7.15 a.m.
-The first midterm includes topics till the lecture on the 7th October, and in the second there will be questions about the diseases discussed till the lecture on the 4th November inclusive.
+· The midterms are on the 20th October 2021 and 24th November 2021.
+The first midterm includes topics up to the lecture on the 15th October 2021, and in the second one, there will be questions about the diseases discussed up to the lecture on the 17th November inclusive.

-· There are 80 statements in each of the tests; the students have to decide whether the statement is true or false.
+· There will be 80 statements in each of the tests; the students have to decide whether the statement is true or false.

 · Evaluation: Excellent (75-80 points), Good (70-74 points), Satisfactory (65-69 points), Passing (60-64 points).
 Not enough (59 point or less)

-· There is a retake after each midterm for students who were absent or failed.
+· There will be a retake after each midterm and another re-retake at the end of November for those students who were absent or failed the test.